 Despite having the best beaches in the Caribbean, Anguilla doesn’t as much tourism as other islands.
 Few large planes land in Anguilla and most visitors have to fly into St. Martin.
 The ferry ride of St. Marin is quick and easy.
 It is only a 15 min trip and the ferry terminal less than a 5 minute drive from the airport.

 As with all of the Dutch island in the Caribbean, there is very little which is Dutch about them.
 English is spoken as the primary language at home and you only see signage in Dutch in Governmental buildings.
 The Dutch side of the island is much more developed and touristy.
 This is where the primary airport is and also where the cruise ships dock.
 It has a much more touristy feel on the Dutch side than it does on the French side.

 The highlight of the Dutch side for me was the airport itself, especially the runway.
-The runway ends at a place called Maho Beach, where you can swim while plane flight low over your head when they land.
-You can also position yourself when the big jets talk off so you can be blown backwards from the jet blast.
+The runway ends at a place called Maho Beach, where you can swim while planes flying low over your head when they land.
+You can also position yourself when the big jets talk off so you can be blown backward by the jet blast.
 The hotel I stayed at was the Sonesta Maho Beach Resort which is the closest hotel to Maho Beach.
-If you want take photos or video of the planes this is an ideal place to be as it is only a short walk to the runway.
-Just be sure to be on the beach at least 20-minutes before the schedule arrival of a flight as most flights will arrive a bit early.
+If you want to take photos or video of the planes this is an ideal place to be as it is only a short walk to the runway.
+Just be sure to be on the beach at least 20-minutes before the scheduled arrival of a flight as most flights will arrive a bit early.

 St. Martin, French